certifaction/cli/README.md

 >```
 >#### Description
 >
->Return the user information as JSON.
-Return an error if the user is not authenticated.
+>Returns the user information as a JSON.
+Returns an error if the user is not authenticated.

 ### Export data
 >#### Usage